Virtual Quantum Markov Chains: Discussions

 \section{Discussions}

-In this work, we introduce the concept of \textit{virtual quantum Markov chains}, which allow for the recovery of global shadow information from subsystems through quantum operations and post-processing.
-Concerning the structure and distinctions between quantum Markov chains and their virtual counterparts, we present an algebraic characterization of virtual quantum Markov chains, establishing an easily verifiable criterion for a state to be a VQMC.
-Additionally, we propose a protocol for recovering shadow information involving the sampling of local quantum channels and classical post-processing.
-Through analysis of the sampling overhead via semidefinite programming, we uncover intriguing phenomena related to specific states.
-Furthermore, our work introduces the concept of approximate virtual quantum Markov chains, where shadow information with respect to any observable can be recovered approximately.
-We provide a characterization of approximate recoverability through semidefinite programming, offering insights into recovering shadow information for this extended class of quantum states.
-This work deepens our understanding of the boundaries of quantum Markovian dynamics, particularly in the context of recovering quantum states with respect to unknown observables.
+To deepen our understanding of how the lost information of a quantum system can be recovered from a correlated subsystem, we have introduced the \textit{virtual quantum Markov chains}, which allow for the recovery of global shadow information from subsystems via quantum operations and post-processing.
+An algebraic characterization of virtual quantum Markov chains is provided, and the optimal sampling overhead for the virtual quantum recovery can be efficiently computed via SDP, based on which we present a quantifier for the non-Markovianity of quantum states named the virtual non-Markovianity.
+Furthermore, we introduce the approximate virtual quantum Markov chains, where shadow information with respect to any observable can be recovered approximately.
+It admits an advantage over conventional methods using quantum channels.
+Our results shed light on the quantification of non-Markovianity (the memory effects exhibited by quantum systems) and inspire potential applications to distributed quantum computing, quantum error mitigation, and entanglement wedge reconstruction~\cite{penington2020entanglement}.

-Having firmly delineated the algebraic structure of virtual quantum Markov chains (VQMC), it naturally leads us to ask whether there exists an entropic characterization inspired by the close relationship between quantum Markov chains and conditional mutual information~\cite{Petz1986,Fawzi2014}.
-Further investigation into the properties and applications of approximate VQMC presents a compelling avenue of research.
+Further investigation into the properties and applications of approximate VQMC presents a compelling avenue of research, e.g., an entropic characterization~\cite{Petz1986,Fawzi2014}.
 Additionally, an intriguing direction worth pursuing involves the development of protocols akin to the Petz recovery map and universal recovery maps~\cite{Sutter2016c}, but specifically tailored for VQMC.
+It is worth noting that the sampling complexity of reconstructing a quantum state through state tomography can be reduced if the state is known to be a QMC~\cite{gao2022}.
+Considering that a QMC is a special subclass of VQMC, it would also be intriguing to explore whether other classes of VQMC can be beneficial in learning density matrices and to determine the minimal prior information required about VQMCs in learning tasks.
 These paths of exploration could advance the understanding of the limits of recoverability in quantum information theory.